jmadediji/CodePath-prework/README.md

 - [x] List anything else that you can get done to improve the app!

-Made game button display text that the spells a different color in that color's font (for example, red written in red font on a yellow background) to increase game difficulty.
+Game buttons display text that the spells a different color in that color's font (for example, red written in red font on a yellow background) to increase game difficulty.

 ## Video Walkthrough (GIF)